 Conclusion

 Previous research has identified significant differences in undergraduate engineering experiences and outcomes across the spectrum of social identity.
 Our findings expand the engineering education literature through analyzing the SIP experiences of a first-generation, Hispanic, undergraduate engineering student.
-The SIP provided financial aid, tutoring, professional development, outreach, and modeling that promoted Jim’s integration to novel higher education norms and engineering culture.
+The SIP provided financial aid, tutoring, professional development, outreach, and modeling that promoted Jim’s integration into novel higher education norms and engineering culture.
 Recruiting the lens of SCT, participant data reflects the development of self-efficacy and self-regulation skills throughout SIP involvement.
 Jim’s self-motivated implementation of healthy study habits promoted academic success despite numerous setbacks.
 In future research, quantitative measures of self-efficacy and regulation can further clarify the impact of SIP involvement over time.
 The programmatic supports availed through the SIP were vital to engineering program entry and ongoing contact with program faculty empowered Jim’s return to undergraduate engineering education.

 COMPETING INTERESTS DISCLAIMER: